God said to Noah, “Come with all of your household into the ship, for I have seen your righteousness before Me in this generation. Genesis 7:1

 12 It rained on the earth 40 days and 40 nights.

 13 On the same day Noah, and Shem, Ham, and Japheth—the sons of Noah—and Noah’s wife and the three wives of his sons with them, entered into the ship— 14 they, and every animal after its kind, all the livestock after their kind, every creeping thing that creeps on the earth after its kind, and every bird after its kind, every bird of every sort.
 15 Pairs from all flesh with the breath of life in them went into the ship to Noah.
-16 Those who went in, went in male and female of all flesh, as God commanded him; then the Lord shut him in.
+16 Those who went in, went in, male and female of all flesh, as God commanded him.
+Then the Lord shut him in.

 Waters Rise.
 Flesh Dies.

-21 All flesh died that moved on the earth, including birds, livestock, animals, every creeping thing that creeps on the earth, and every man.
+21 All flesh died that moved on the earth, including birds, livestock, animals, every creeping thing that creeps on the earth, and all mankind.
 22 All on the dry land, in whose nostrils was the breath of the spirit of life, died.
 23 Every living thing was destroyed that was on the surface of the ground, including man, livestock, creeping things, and birds of the sky.
 They were destroyed from the earth.
 Only Noah was left and those who were with him in the ship.
 24 The waters flooded the earth for 150 days.

 John the Baptist Prepares the Way